Ropke13/E-Voting/README.md

 # E-Voting
-This is my master project in software engineering
+This is my masters project in software engineering